O-MG/DemonSeed/README.md

     * Example: https://www.amazon.com/gp/product/B00R96X8JS/
   * An AVR ISP.
     * There are a lot of options here.
 You can even make them out of Arduino capable devices, including other ATTiny's.
 If you don't want to figure this out, I have found the USBasp to be work with minimal work (works on OS X & Linux, need a driver for Windows). https://www.amazon.com/s?k=usbasp This specific one has worked just fine: https://www.amazon.com/gp/product/B00AX4WQ00/. **Just make sure to connect the J3 jumper or it won't work on the ATTiny85**
+    * Not familiar with what an ISP (in system programmer) is?
+Here is a decent intro: https://www.ladyada.net/learn/avr/programming.html

 * For assembly of the unpopulated PCB:
   * Solder Paste